Loading NuWatt Energy...

 Read moreComplete guide to going solar in New Jersey.

-Read moreStatewide solar costs, incentives, and payback.
+Read moreStatewide solar costs and city-by-city breakdown.

 Read more$85.90/MWh for 15 years.
-How to register.
+How to register and earn.

-Read morePost-ITC financing options compared.
+Read morePost-ITC financing comparison for NJ homeowners.

 Read morePricing: EnergySage Solar Marketplace (January 2026), NuWatt Energy NJ installations, Mercer County installer data.